.Cinnamon snaps are for more than just Christmas

 Cinnamon Snaps just sounded a bit plain, but my husband convinced me that we had to try them out, at least once, in honor of Aunt Lou.
 Once again we were confronted with a culinary conundrum: how do you make them?
 This is because, not surprisingly we were staring at a list of ingredients without any specific preparation guidelines.
 After a couple of minutes of head scratching, I said to my husband, “How hard can it be?”
 So we proceeded to make these cookie the same way we make any other cookie.
 We loved the result!
 I took a batch of cinnamon snaps into my office and they were gone in a flash!
 My colleagues asked me to please give out the recipe.
 I happily complied and now the internet can enjoy this old-fashioned cinnamon dessert.

-Spice cookies are popular in Europe and were brought to the U.S by our European ancestors as part of their culinary tradition.
-In Germany for example, a spice cookie called Pfeffernuse is popular at Christmas time.
+Spice cookies are popular in Europe.
+They were brought to the U.S by our European ancestors as part of their culinary tradition.
+In Germany for example, a spice cookie called Pfeffernusse is popular at Christmas time.
 It is a spice cookie with nuts that is rolled into small balls, baked and then dusted with powder sugar, and yes, there will be a recipe for this also.
-According to my German friend Iris, spice cookies are popular around St. Nicholas Day-December 5th.
+According to my German friend Iris, spice cookies are popular in Germany around St. Nicholas Day-December 5th.

 - Preheat oven to 350' F